A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Simulation

 \subsubsection{Robustness w.r.t.
 External Disturbance}

 A robust controller should be able to reject an unwanted external disturbance that can occur in some situations like when a robot hits an obstacle or when it has been pushed by someone.
-In such situations, the controller cancels the effect of the impact and tries to keep ZMP inside the support polygon by applying compensating torques.
-To examine the robustness of the controller w.r.t. external disturbances, an unpredictable external force is applied to the body of the robot while it is performing the previous scenario.
-The impact has been applied at $t = 1.6s$ and the impact duration is $\Delta t = 10ms$.
-This simulation was repeated six times with different amplitudes~($-300N \le F \le 300N$).
-Moreover, to have realistic simulations, measurements are confounded by measurement noise~($-0.05m \le v_i\le0.05m\quad~i=1,2,3$).
+In such situations, the controller cancels the effect of the impact and tries to keep ZMP inside the support polygon by applying compensating torque.
+To examine the robustness of the controller w.r.t. external disturbances, an unpredictable external force is applied to the torso of the robot while it is performing the previous scenario.
+The impact has been applied at $t = 1.6s$ and the impact duration is $\Delta t = 100ms$.
+This simulation was repeated multiple times with different amplitudes~($-300N \le F \le 300N$).
+Moreover, to have realistic simulations, the measurements are confounded by measurement noise~($-0.05m \le v_i\le0.05m\quad~i=1,2,3$).
 The simulation results are shown in Fig.~\ref{fig:disturbance}.
 Each plot represents the result of a single simulation.
-As these plots show, after applying an external force, the real ZMP goes out of the support polygon quickly but the controller regains it back and keeps the stability of the robot.
+As these plots show, after applying an external force, the ZMP~(fictitious ZMP~\cite{vukobratovic2004zero}) goes out of the support polygon quickly whose distance from the support polygon edge proportionally relates to the intensity of the perturbation.
+The controller regains it back and keeps the stability of the robot.
 We increase the amplitude of the impact to find the maximum withstanding of the controller.
 After performing these simulations, $F= 435N$ and $F= -395N$ were the maximum levels of withstanding of the controller.
 According to the simulation results, the proposed controller is robust against external disturbance.